favalon/MineStory/plot_writing/184/Project.md

 ### scene 6 : [1 1 2 2]->[2 2 3 3]
 One day on the street, he sees 'Henry'(his body before the soul exchange) at the other side of the street.
 'Henry' are talking with his friends.
 Although "Henry" still looks poor, "Henry" has a smile he has never seen before.
-He is very curious about 'Henry's' current life, because there is only bad things in his old memories.
+He is very curious about 'Henry's' current life, because there are only bad things in his old memories.
 Henry want to figure out what has happened to 'Henry'.
 ### scene 7 : [2 2 3 3]->[2 3 3 3]
 Henry walks across the street and tries to talk to 'Henry'.
-When he tries to talk to 'Henry', 'Henry' seems unable to hear from him. he sound of the mansion owner's voice suddenly appeared in his ear and tells him 'you cannot interfere 'Henry's' life, you already make the deal.'
+When he tries to talk to 'Henry', 'Henry' seems unable to hear from him. the sound of the mansion owner's voice suddenly appeared in his ear and tells him 'you cannot interfere 'Henry's' life, you already make the deal.'
 ### scene 8 : [2 3 3 3]->[3 2 3 3]
 Henry is listening to the conversation between 'Henry' and his friends.
 He finds that 'Henry's' wealth and life has not changed much and 'Henry' has a dream to become a millionaire.
 The only difference is that Henry's attitude towards life has become positive.